OneOverCosine/eng84_excercises/week_2/assessment_practice/mini_code_cache.md

 ```

 ### Task 03
-- write the boolean operators
+(My solution may be odd, as I missed the question)
-- if "a" == "b" and "c" == "d", print True
+- using boolean operators, print True if two statements are true
 ```py
 if "a" == "b" and "c" == "d":
     print(True)